There are no items in your bag at this time.

 The other common concern we’ve seen about combining these two ingredients has to do with the pH range.
 The concern is that the acidic environment ascorbic acid needs to be most effective will cause niacinamide will convert to nicotinic acid, a form that can be sensitizing, possibly inducing redness.
 Good news: This conversion process would only happen under conditions of the formula being exposed to very high heat for a long period of time.
 This would not apply to layering skincare products or to heat conditions that occur during manufacturing, transport, and storage of cosmetic products that contain niacinamide and ascorbic acid.

 What all of this means is that you can use or layer products containing both niacinamide and vitamin C knowing that they will not render each other any less effective.
 Each of these ingredients on its own can help to address dark spots, uneven skin tone, wrinkles, loss of firmness, and dullness.
 When used together, they become even more of a powerhouse!
 This duo will help give you an even better chance at achieving a radiant, smooth, even, younger-looking complexion.
+We take a deeper dive into this topic in this article.

 References for this information: